Lines - GRE Quantitative Reasoning

 ?

-Which of the following lines is perpendicular to the line passing through the points and
+Which of the following is parallel to the line passing through and

 ?